 Although distant from the nearest plate boundary, the Mid-Atlantic Ridge, earthquakes in the UK occur as crustal stresses within the tectonic plates are relieved by movement occurring on pre-existing fault planes.

-The driving forces for earthquake activity in the UK are unclear; however they include regional compression caused by motion of the Earth’s tectonic plates, and uplift resulting from the melting of the ice sheets that covered many parts of Britain thousands of years ago.
+The driving forces for earthquake activity in the UK are unclear.
+They include regional compression caused by motion of the Earth’s tectonic plates and uplift resulting from the melting of the ice sheets that covered many parts of Britain thousands of years ago.

-Each year, between 200 and 300 earthquakes are detected and located in the UK, by the British Geological Survey.
-Between 20 to 30 earthquakes are felt by people each year, and a few hundred smaller ones are only recorded by sensitive instruments.
+Each year, between 200 and 300 earthquakes are detected and located in the UK by BGS.
+Between 20 to 30 earthquakes are felt by people each year and a few hundred smaller ones are only recorded by sensitive instruments.
 Most of these are very small and cause no damage.
 However, some British earthquakes have caused considerable damage, although nothing like the devastation caused by large earthquakes in other parts of the world.

 A magnitude 4 earthquake happens in Britain roughly every two years.
 We experience a magnitude 5 roughly every 10–20 years.
 Research suggests that the largest possible earthquake in the UK is around magnitude 6.5.

 BGS routinely studies earthquake hazards for engineering projects.
 This work can influence construction methods and operating procedures for large projects like the Channel Tunnel or for new power stations, for example.

 A map of earthquake activity in the British Isles shows a number of regional variations.
 Most earthquakes occur on the western side of the British mainland.
 Earthquakes are almost completely absent from eastern Scotland and north-east England.
 Similarly, Ireland is almost completely free of earthquakes.
 The North Sea is more active than the mainland.